Basement Slab floor not level

-A basement floor that is out of level is most commonly caused by soil settlement near the foundation or underneath the footer and slab itself.
+A basement floor that is uneven is most commonly caused by soil settlement near the foundation or underneath the footer and slab itself.
 However, less commonly, a basement slab may be uneven due to conditions present at the initial pour.
-Our expert technicians are trained to identify the differences and determine the severity of any issues you may have.
+Our expert technicians are trained to identify the differences and determine the severity of any issues you may be experiencing.

-The unlevel basement floor could be an indication of other, serious foundation and structure issues.
-The floor may, or may not need to be fixed for various reasons; at a minimum, it is wise to have the floor, as well as the foundation, assessed by a trained professional.
-The need for the floor to be fixed may be related to structural integrity, or visual aesthetics.
+An unlevel basement floor could be an indication of other serious foundation and structure issues.
+The floor may or may not need to be fixed for various reasons.
+The need for the floor to be fixed may be related to the structural integrity or visual aesthetics.